thanasisn/SDR_enhancement_LAP/article/article_doc.md

 We have identified 28468 groups of CE in the whole period of study, where the group with the longest duration lasted 140 minutes on 07 July 2013.

-By examining the frequency distribution of the CEG durations (Figure), we can conclude, that although we detected some CEG with durations longer than an hour, about $80\,\%$ of the CEG have a duration of less than 5 minutes.
+Figure) shows the frequency distribution of the CE events according to their duration.
+We conclude that although some groups of events last for more than an hour about $80\,\%$ have duration of less than 5 minutes.

-![Figure 3.3: Distribution of CE groups duration in minutes.](media/rId50.png){width="5.833333333333333in" height="3.6591983814523186in"}
+![Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.](media/rId50.png){width="5.833333333333333in" height="3.6591983814523186in"}

-Figure 3.3: Distribution of CE groups duration in minutes.
+Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.

 The relation between the duration and the mean OIR intensity of the groups have also been studied (Figure).
 We observed that the GCE events